bittlingmayer/nlp-intro-course/conversation.md

 git clone https://github.com/facebookresearch/ParlAI.git
 cd ParlAI; python setup.py develop pip3 install -r requirements.txt
+python -m spacy download en
 ```

 If you hit an encoding problem, open `setup.py` and change `open('README.md')` to `open('README.md', encoding = 'utf-8')`.
+If you hit a similar problem in `fbdialog_teacher.py`, the fix is the same.

 ```
 To test that it was installed correctly: